 Who Is Able to File a Pueblo Wrongful Death Claim?

-Those who live in Pueblo or elsewhere in Colorado and who have endured the tragic death of a relative may be eligible to file a wrongful death lawsuit if they are directly related to the victim and file within the designated statute of limitations period.
+Those who live in Pueblo or elsewhere in Colorado and who have endured the tragic death of a relative may be eligible to file a wrongful death lawsuit if they are directly related to the person and file within the designated statute of limitations period.

 For decedents with a surviving spouse, only that spouse may file a wrongful death claim for the period of one year following the pronouncement of death by a licensed physician.